Mario & Luigi: Dream Team: Plot

 Mario and Luigi are met by Dr. Snoozemore, who suggests they find the "Zeekeeper", a mythical birdlike being who can destroy the castle's impenetrable barrier.
 After rescuing Dreambert's friend Bedsmith, who assembles a special bed that allows one to sleep soundly, they set the bed up in a sacred region of the forest.
 When they summon the Zeekeeper, it is initially hostile; after learning that they are friends of Prince Dreambert, it decides to help them by shooting a powerful beam and destroys the barrier, causing the castle to fall and land on the island.
 When they enter the castle and overcome obstacles created by Kamek, they find Bowser and Antasma.
 Bowser reveals that he planned on double-crossing Antasma all along, takes the Dream Stone, and flees to the castle's roof.
 Antasma attempts to escape through a Dreampoint, but is defeated by Mario and Dreamy Luigi.
 They reach the roof where Bowser and Peach are located, and as Bowser boasts about his newfound power, Peach uses the stone to wish for it to be shattered.
 In retaliation, Bowser consumes the pieces and transforms into "Dreamy Bowser".
 He is ultimately defeated and launched into the sky, and the group escapes the castle before it collapses.
 They return to Pi'illo Castle in an attempt to repair the Dream Stone, but accidentally create a "Dream Coin" instead, which generates infinite coins.
 They decide the change is for the better, believing that being able to wish for anything is too much power and that simply buying what they wanted would be better.
 Meanwhile, Bowser attempts to escape the island via a Koopa Clown Car, but coins begin to rain from the sky because of the Dream Coin, and the car is struck and crashes into the ocean.

 Development and release

 Mario & Luigi: Dream Team, like prior Mario & Luigi titles, was developed by AlphaDream and published by Nintendo.
 The release of Dream Team coincided with the Year of Luigi in 2013, intended to celebrate the 30th anniversary of the creation of Luigi.
 The game was announced at E3 2013 for an international release of July the same year, and August in North America.
-It released July 12 and 13 for Europe and Japan respectively and August 11 for North America.
+It released July 12 and 13 for Europe and Japan, respectively, and August 11 for North America.
 A demo was also made available on the Nintendo eShop.
-After release, Nintendo launched a Nintendo 3DS XL themed after the game with Dream Team installed on it.
+After the game's release, Nintendo launched a Nintendo 3DS XL themed after the game with Dream Team installed on it.
 In addition, they released relaxation kits containing a blanket, blanket case, and blindfold for their Club Nintendo rewards program in Europe, themed after Luigi and Princess Peach.
+In Europe and Australia, the game is titled Mario & Luigi: Dream Team Bros.